sattariam/truelayer.hackernews/README.md

 To run the app, follow the steps.

-1 - Open Command Prompt and change the path to application execution folder [application execution folder](./TrueLayer.HackerNews-Demo)
+1 - Open Command Prompt and change the path to [application execution folder](./TrueLayer.HackerNews-Demo)

 2 - Run the application by the following command